Local search with the Geocoding API

 The bbox parameter

-parameter allows you to limit results to only those contained within a supplied bounding box.
-Bounding boxes need to be formatted as four coordinates separated by commas, in minLon,minLat,maxLon,maxLat
+The bbox parameter allows you to limit results to only those contained within a supplied bounding box.
+Bounding boxes need to be formatted as four coordinates separated by commas, in minLon,minLat,maxLon,maxLat order.

 You can use any coordinates for a bounding box, as long as they describe a box shape.
-To find the coordinates for a bounding box, you can use the Mapbox Search Playground.
+To find the coordinates for a bounding box, try our Location Helper tool.

 # Search for Starbucks in the Washington DC area